-Additionally, students found responsible for violations of academic integrity may be required to report such offenses on future applications to graduate and professional schools.
-Such offenses will also be noted on recommendations for Latin Honors and Phi Beta Kappa.
+Additionally, students found responsible for violations of academic integrity may be required to report such offenses on future applications to graduate and professional schools including conditional disciplinary probation.
+Both academic standing and disciplinary standing are taken into consideration when awarding College honors.
 The parents or guardians of dependent students may be notified when a student is no longer in good disciplinary standing.
 The University reserves the right to indicate disciplinary suspension or expulsion on a student's academic transcript.
 Furthermore, the instructor of record reserves the right to determine how the student's final grade will be affected in the course where the academic integrity violation occurred.

 Students that are suspended or expelled for disciplinary reasons lose all access to the Center for Career Education's services.
 Students suspended for disciplinary reasons will regain access to the Center for Career Education services once readmitted to the University.